-"The repair rate on this project has been good," said Paul Grace, Jemena's Welding Engineer, "given the extremely stringent defect acceptance criteria and the challenges.
+The repair rate on this project has been good, according to Grace, "Given the extremely stringent defect acceptance criteria and the challenges.
 The defect rate has been low - lower than anticipated especially when you consider the TOFD Ultrasonic testing that was used."

-"Unlike typical pipe welding projects where welds are inspected by radiography, because of the stringent fatigue/stress analysis for this project, TOFD (Time of Flight Defraction) Ultrasonic testing was used as the inspection methods.
-This has a much higher defect detectability rate than radiography," said Paul Grace, Jemena's Welding Engineer.
+"Unlike typical pipe welding projects where welds are inspected by radiography, because of the stringent fatigue/stress analysis for this project, TOFD (Time of